Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

-With that done, we can add some extra light-weight tests to cover the business logic more extensively, while still not mocking anything:
+Since our existing tests are not aware of implementation details, this simple refactoring didn't break them in any way (which would not be the case with unit tests).
+With that done, we can write some additional light-weight tests to cover the business logic more extensively, while still not mocking anything:

 ```csharp
 [Fact]